Soco Falls – Temporarily Closed

 Here is a video of walking down to the Falls:

-After following trail for a short distance, you'll enter a wooden observation deck that was built in 2008.
+After following the trail for a short distance, you'll enter a wooden observation deck that was built in 2008.
 If you head to the right, all the way down, you'll get a really gorgeous view of the more than 50 foot tall double cascade waterfall .

 You can mainly see the taller of the two falls from this location, but you can also see the secondary falls as well, especially in the winter and spring.
 See the photo below, which was taken from this location.